Understanding your health

 What are the physiotherapy treatments for Forestier's disease?

-« It is important to understand that Forestier's disease cannot be cured, but treatments can eliminate the symptoms.
-It is therefore possible to have the disease without any symptoms ».
+It is important to understand that Forestier's disease cannot be cured, as calcifications that have already formed do not disappear.
+However, treatment can completely eliminate symptoms.
+It is therefore entirely possible to have the disease without experiencing any symptoms thanks to appropriate management.

 What to do at home for Forestier's disease?

-« The best thing to do is to be active.
-If you are sedentary, start by taking regular walks and doing mobility exercises for your back, respecting the pain each day.
-If you are already active, continue your activities that do not cause too much pain.»
+The best thing to do is to stay active.
+If you are sedentary, start by taking regular walks and doing mobility exercises for your back, paying attention to any pain you feel each day.
+If you are already active, continue with activities that do not cause too much pain.
+Strength training and endurance exercises are particularly beneficial for maintaining the function of your spine.

 Sources